WHY STUDY ADVANCED LEVEL BIOLOGY AT KING SOLOMON ACADEMY?

 WHICH SKILLS WILL I BE DEVELOPING THROUGH STUDYING BIOLOGY?

-Biology will help develop some key skills that can be applied outside of the subject discipline; these include problem solving, analytical skills, practical skills as well as developing a broad scientific background.
+Biology will help develop some key skills that can be applied outside of the subject discipline; these include problem solving, analytical skills, practical skills, critical thinking, essay writing as well as developing a broad scientific background.

 ARE THERE ANY EXTRA-CURRICULAR OPPORTUNITIES TO SUPPORT MY STUDY OF BIOLOGY?